-Many of Bangkok’s most popular temples charge an entry fee and, while some are inexpensive, at others the costs can quickly mount up.
-The good news is that at many (though not all) of these temples, if you visit in the early morning when locals are making offerings to the temple and monks, you’ll likely be able to enter for free.
+Many of Bangkok’s most popular temples charge an entry fee.
+The good news is that many (though not all) of these temples, if you visit in the early morning when locals are making offerings to the temple and monks, you’ll likely be able to enter for free.
 You may even find that the admission fee booth hasn’t yet opened when you visit.
 Even still, it is often appropriate to make a small donation.

 Better still, many temples that are less popular with tourists are free to enter at all times.
-Wat Kalaya is one example, and we visit it on our Diversity & Harmony walking tour, while we also love peaceful Wat Ratchabophit and Thonburi’s Wat Rakhang.
+Wat Kalaya is one example, while we also love peaceful Wat Ratchabophit and Thonburi’s Wat Rakhang.
 On certain days when ceremonies are taking place, particularly around the King’s Birthday in December, even the Grand Palace offers free admission to part or all of the complex.

 Other religious centres in Bangkok that don’t charge for admission include Tonson Mosque, Assumption Cathedral and Sri Maha Mariamman Temple, also known as Wat Kaek.